QUARK-framework/QUARK/docs/developer.rst

 Review Process
 ~~~~~~~~~~~~~~~

-Every Pull Request (PR) is reviewed to help you improve its implementation, documentation, and style.
+Every pull request (PR) is reviewed to help you improve its implementation, documentation, and style.
-As soon as the PR is approved by the minimum number of the required reviewer, the PR will be merged to the main branch.
+As soon as the PR is approved by the minimum number of required reviewers, the PR will be merged to the main branch.